 Used car prices have been escalating gradually since the start of the pandemic.
 The reasons for this sudden and unexpected increase were simple enough to understand.
 The production of new cars had slowed down due to lockdown restrictions, leading to an upsurge in their prices.

-Therefore, the used car market became attractive to vehicle buyers who wanted to avoid using public transportation, and this sudden increase in demand led to higher prices.
-Amidst this upturn in prices, many car owners turned to companies offering reg check or car history check to evaluate and sell their cars off.
+Therefore, the used car market became attractive to vehicle buyers who wanted to avoid using public transportation.
+And this sudden increase in demand led to higher prices.
+Amidst this upturn in prices, many car owners turned to companies offering vehicle history check to evaluate and sell their cars off.
 Much to their dismay, this inflation in used vehicle prices slowed down in October.